Pau–Canfranc railway: Operations

 On full opening, the line converted immediately to overhead line electrification at 1500 V DC.
 The line was built to gauge, but on connecting to the Iberian gauge track at Canfranc, the large station there allowed for suitable interchange facilities.

 From Pau, France, the line follows the Gave d'Aspe valley southward, reaching Bedous (altitude 405 m) in relatively flat terrain.
 After this it climbs into the Pyrénées Mountains, with an average gradient of 25 mm/m (1 in 40) to Etsaut, and then 43 mm/m (1 in 23) to the tunnel at Somport, where the line reaches its maximum altitude of 1211 m.
 To reach this point from Bedous, the steeply climbing line both traverses sharp curves and passes through 14 tunnels including the spiral tunnel at Forges-d'Abel.

 Due to the Franco-Spanish international convention under which it was built, the Somport tunnel and quasi-French control of the French-side of Canfranc international railway station continued during World War II.
-The Spanish authorities came to an operational agreement with the German Nazi Wehrmacht authorities whereby passenger train services continued, and freight trains carried mined tungsten north and French grain plus trans-shipped Swiss gold south.
+The Spanish authorities came to an operational agreement with the German Nazi Wehrmacht authorities whereby passenger train services continued, and freight trains carried mined tungsten north and French grain plus trans-shipped 86.6 t Nazi gold south.